-- 1. Introduce an abstract superclass B' - 2.
-Set up A such that A depends on B' (rather than on B) - 3.
+- I. Introduce an abstract superclass B' - 2.
+Set up A such that it depends on B' (rather than B) - 3.
 Introduce alternate subclasses of B' that can be used with A

 Design for Debugging

 - Basic idea: decompose the system such that dependencies are minimized - Each component depends on a minimum of other components for testing (and debugging)